Is the BLACK WIDOW 20 TON AIR OPERATED HYDRAULIC PRESS Any Good? I assemble, review and mod it.

 NOTE!
 Although the bad list is longer than the good list, I'm mainly nitpicking on details that could be improved.
 There's nothing that affects the functionality of the press.
 Other presses in this price range will have similar issues.

 The packaging was terrible.
-The boxes were barely holding together, but fortunately I'm surprised that the more sensitive parts didn't get damaged.
+The boxes were barely holding together, but fortunately, I'm surprised that the more sensitive parts didn't get damaged.
 Most of the parts are heavy metal, so at those just got scratches and nicks in the paint.
-The force gauge was close to death, but survived.
+The force gauge was close to death but survived.

 The instructions don't indicate screw sizes on the diagram.
 You have to figure that out yourself.